 Services We Offer and Admission Criteria

 We offer a nurturing, safe environment for up to 57 children with a wide range of abilities.
-Our classrooms are bright and well-equipped with developmentally appropriate toys, books, and arts and crafts supplies.
 The state-of-the-art indoor and outdoor play areas are designed and equipped to meet the individual needs of the children.
 Our services include the following:

 - Quality child care